Volunteer Committees

 The EDIC is interested in increasing the diversity of the ACTWS membership.
 Our first step is to offer a free membership for Black, Indigenous, People of Colour (BIPOC) wildlife professionals and students.
 Register here.

-Offering BIPOC Scholarships
+Offering EDI Scholarships

 The EDI Committee has been working to reduce financial barriers for individuals who would otherwise not have the opportunity to pursue wildlife studies or programs.
 Supporting students has always been a central program of the ACTWS.
-In 2021, the EDI Committee awarded two BIPOC scholarships.
-The EDI Committee will be discussing this program and making adjustments for 2022.

 Offering New Perspectives in Wildlife

 The EDI Committee works to share the stories of our members who identify as belonging to a marginalized group.
 These stories serve to expand our collective awareness of peoples’ lived experiences and celebrate the diversity of people drawn to our profession.
 Stories are posted on our homepage in our “Diversity is Our Strength” web series.
-We also welcomed Kyle Shanebeck as a guest speaker to our Committee Meeting during conference week in 2022 and are planning several workshops in 2022.

 Education and Information Committee